-Amounts paid for home medical test such as pregnancy test, ovulation test and kits, semen analysis kits, and drug tests are reimbursable.
+Amounts paid for home medical tests such as pregnancy tests, ovulation tests and kits, semen analysis kits, and drug tests are reimbursable.

 HOSPITAL

 Expenses incurred as a hospital in-patient or out-patient for laboratory, surgical and diagnostic services are reimbursable.